yoetli/Streaming_Sensor_Data_Dashboard/README.md

 - OS: Centos7
 - IDE: Jupyter Lab, PyCharm
 ## Overview
-- Take a compressed data source from a URL
+- Get a compressed data source from a URL
-- Process the raw data with PySpark, and use HDFS as file storage, check resources with Apache Hadoop YARN.
+- Process the raw data with PySpark, write the prepared dataset to local disk.
-- Use data-generator to simulate streaming data, and send the data to Apache Kafka.
+- Use the data-generator to simulate streamed batch data, and send the data to Apache Kafka.
 - Read the streaming data from Kafka topic using PySpark (Spark Streaming).
 - Write the streaming data to Elasticsearch, and visualize it using Kibana.

-- Write the streaming data to MinIO (AWS Object Storage).
-- Use Apache Airflow to orchestrate the whole data pipeline.
+Dataset Preparation by PySpark, Streaming Data Generation, Reading from Kafka, PySpark Modifications, Writing to Elastic Search, Visualization of Kibana Graphs